danny0838/webscrapbook/test/README.md

 1. Install the external test extension from `test/external/` (as a temporary extension).

-2. Copy `src/test/config.json` to `src/test/config.local.json` and make sure `extension_id` matches the installed external test extension.

-3. Run external messaging tests.
+2. Run external messaging tests.

 ## Notes